 If you have any of these symptoms, it doesn’t necessarily mean you have breast cancer.
 For instance, pain in your breast or a breast lump can be caused by a benign cyst.

-Still, if you find a lump in your breast or have other symptoms, contact your doctor for further examination and testing.
+Still, if you find a lump in your breast or have other symptoms, speak with a doctor for further examination and testing.

-There are several types of breast cancer, and they’re broken into two main categories: invasive and noninvasive.
+There are several types of breast cancer, which are broken into two main categories: invasive and noninvasive.
 Noninvasive breast cancer is also known as breast cancer in situ.

 While invasive cancer has spread from the breast ducts or glands to other parts of the breast, noninvasive cancer has not spread from the original tissue.

-• Ductal carcinoma in situ.
-Ductal carcinoma in situ (DCIS) is a noninvasive condition.
+• Ductal carcinoma in situ (DCIS): DCIS is a noninvasive cancer.
 With DCIS, the cancer cells are confined to the ducts in your breast and haven’t invaded the surrounding breast tissue.

-• Lobular carcinoma in situ.
-Lobular carcinoma in situ (LCIS) is cancer that grows in the milk-producing glands of your breast.
+• Lobular carcinoma in situ (LCIS): LCIS is cancer that grows in the milk-producing glands of your breast.
 Like DCIS, the cancer cells haven’t invaded the surrounding tissue.

-• Invasive lobular carcinoma.
-Invasive lobular carcinoma (ILC) first develops in your breast’s lobules and has invaded nearby tissue.
+• Invasive lobular carcinoma (ILC): ILC first develops in your breast’s lobules and then invades nearby tissue.

 The type of cancer you have helps guide your treatment options and long-term outcome.